Dash-Industry-Forum/dash.js/test/functional/index.md

 `x-axdrm-errormessage: ...
 DRM client models with revoked certificates are not allowed to receive licenses`).

+In addition, Edge renders protected content through Media Foundation and enforces the license's output-protection policy via the display driver (OPM/HDCP). **DRM tests on Edge must run in an unlocked console session with an active display.** If the workstation is locked, the displays are off, or the session is an RDP session, every vector whose license requires output protection fails with `MEDIA_ERR_DECODE ...
+MediaFoundationRenderer error: kOnPlaybackError (0xC0262500 / "The driver does not support OPM")`.
+Affected in the smoke suite: the Axinom `v7-MultiDRM-*` and the LiveSim2 EZDRM vectors; not affected: Angel-One and the Axinom cbcs single-key vector, whose licenses allow unprotected outputs.
+This is an environment condition, not a player or test defect.

 Therefore the `edge_custom` launcher in `config/test-configurations/local-windows.json` sets `edgeDataDir` to a persistent profile directory.
 One-time setup on a new machine: seed that directory with the current component CDM by copying `%LOCALAPPDATA%\Microsoft\Edge\User